How Churches Can Be Recommended by AI and Google

 The main idea

-AI visibility is not one trick.
-It is the result of many trustworthy sources saying the same clear thing about your church.
+Being found online is not one trick.
+It is the result of trustworthy sources saying the same clear thing about your church.

 Your website, Google Business Profile, reviews, local mentions, and ChurchStation profile should all answer the same basic questions: Who are you?
 Where do you meet?
 What do you believe?
 Who do you serve?
 What should a visitor expect?

-When those answers are clear, consistent, and easy to find, your church is easier for people to discover and easier for AI tools to recommend responsibly.
+When those answers are clear, consistent, and easy to find, your church is easier for people to discover and easier for search tools to describe responsibly.

 Ready to make your church clearer online?